How Much Sleep Do Babies and Kids Need?

 For many kids, it is normal to take naps, especially when they are toddlers and preschool-aged.
 During these years, napping may continue to confer benefits for memory and thinking.

-slowly phase out during early childhood21 with naps becoming both shorter and less frequent.
+It is normal for napping to slowly phase out during early childhood21 with naps becoming both shorter and less frequent.
 This may occur naturally or as a result of schedules for school or child care.

 Although many children stop napping by around age five, it’s important to remember that nap preferences can be different for every child.
-In preschools with scheduled nap time, some children sleep easily, but others —
+In preschools with scheduled nap time, some children sleep easily, but others — up to 42.5% in one study22 — fall asleep only sometimes or not at all.

-study in China23, where it is often more culturally appropriate to nap, children in grades 4-6 who took frequent naps after lunch showed signs of better behavior, academic achievement, and overall happiness.
+Some older children may still be inclined to nap and can benefit from doing so.
+In a study in China23, where it is often more culturally appropriate to nap, children in grades 4-6 who took frequent naps after lunch showed signs of better behavior, academic achievement, and overall happiness.

 The existing research about napping and optimal timing of sleep episodes is inconclusive and acknowledges that what’s best for one child can change over time and may not be what’s best for another child of the same age.
 For this reason, parents, teachers, and child care workers may be able to best encourage optimal sleep for kids by being flexible and understanding about naps.